llm-bible/llm-bible.github.io/_publications/gonzálezsantamarta2023using.markdown

 bibkey: gonzálezsantamarta2023using
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2304.14844"}
-tags: ['Responsible AI', 'Model Architecture', 'Tools', 'GPT', 'Pretraining Methods', 'Transformer']
+tags: ['Responsible AI', 'Transformer', 'Tools', 'GPT', 'Model Architecture', 'Pretraining Methods']
 ---
 The deployment of autonomous robots in various domains has raised significant concerns about their trustworthiness and accountability.
 This study explores